ericsorenson/nova-eslint/README.md

 - Debounce behavior
 - Fix-on-save tracking

-Tests are located in the `test/` directory and use Node.js's native test runner.
+Tests are located in the `test/` directory and use Node.js's native test runner (no external libraries required).

 ### Testing the Extension